CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

             </aside>
         </main>
     ```
+    The container you'll change the layout of is `main`, but you could do this with any kind of container, like `div` or `article`, or even the whole page `body`.

 3. To design the layout, you're going to use **CSS grid**.
 In the overall container, you set the `display` property to `grid`:
     ```css
         .attPageLayoutGrid {